eaglerainbow/system-message-plugin/raw/UseCase.md

 Scanning the [where-used list of the PageDecorator Extension Point](https://wiki.jenkins-ci.org/display/JENKINS/Extension+points#Extensionpoints-hudson.model.PageDecorator) led to the detection of the Page Markup Plugin as discussed above.
 Further plugins which may serve the same purpose as depicted above, could not be found (as of 2016-09).

+## Discussions on mailing list

+There were some discussion on very similar topics already on the Jenkins mailing lists:

+* [Custom login screen message](https://groups.google.com/forum/#!msg/jenkinsci-users/v8GxcZtfq60/CYzpUh_yc8gJ;context-place=searchin/jenkinsci-users/%22system$20message%22%7Csort:relevance).
+The question is raised whether there is an opportunity to put a message on the login page.
+The suggestion provided was to use the "system massage" (in fact the welcome message is meant), which then turns out to be only visible on the main page.
+The thread pettered out without alternative or conclusion.

 ## Google Search

 Several searches for "jenkins plugin" plus additional terms on